epicentre-msf/outbreak-tools-demo/README.md

 > You can download the exercices in `zip` file for offline use
 > [here](https://github.com/epicentre-msf/outbreak-tools-demo/raw/main/demo-materials.zip).
 > **Extract the zip files after the download.**
+>
+> **Be sure the downloaded files are not locked by windows**
+>
+> On some Windows machine, you will need to unblock downloaded files to
+> be able to use macros.
+In some cases, excel macro files downloaded
+> from the web are automatically blocked for security reasons.
+You can
+> unblock the files by:
+>
+> 0- Right click on the file
+>
+> 1- Select Properties
+>
+> 2- Check the *Unblock* box on the bottom right.

 </div>